swarm-game/swarm/data/scenarios/README.md

 library](https://hackage.haskell.org/package/yaml) for parsing `.yaml` files.

+### YAML conventions

+Objects (key-value mappings) are described below using tables.
+Note that a blank "Default?" column means the key is required; other keys are optional and take on the indicated default value when they are not present.
+The order of keys in a key-value mapping does not matter.

+YAML is untyped, but we try to give a more precise idea of the expected types in the tables below.
+- `foo list` means a list where all the elements are of type `foo`.
+- A type like `int × int` means a pair of int values.
+YAML does not actually have tuples, only lists, so in practice, an `int × int` value is written as a list with exactly two elements.
+Likewise, `int × string` denotes a list with exactly two elements, the first being an `int` and the second being a `string`.
+- `object` denotes a generic key-value mapping.
+Whenever `object` is used, you will find a link to a more specific description of the keys and values expected.

 ### Top level

 At the top level, a scenario file contains a key-value mapping, described by the following table.
-Note that a blank Default? column means the key is required; other keys are optional and take on the indicated default value when they are not present.

-As with all YAML, note that the order of keys in a key-value mapping does not matter.

 | Key            | Default? | Type                            | Description                                                                                                                                                                                                                                                                                                                                                   |
 |----------------|----------|---------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|